 The location quotient for employment in construction in Lepelle-Nkumpi Local Municipality was 0,89 in 2013 and 0,90 in 2017 compared to the provincial LQ.
 The LQ was 1,09 in 2013 and 1,05 compared to the district LQ in 2017.
 This indicates that Lepelle-Nkumpi Local Municipality's productivity within this industry was lower than the provincial LQ and higher than the district LQ.
-This implies that Lepelle-Nkumpi Local Municipality does not have a competitive advantage compared to other local municipalities within the province and has a competitive advantage compared to other local municipalities in the district.
+This implies that Lepelle-Nkumpi Local Municipality does not have a competitive advantage compared to other local municipalities in the district.